-The flowers, leaves and the roots of the jasmine plant are widely used in Ayurvedic healing for treating ophthalmic problems, headache, ulcer, fever, leprosy, vomiting, glactorrhoea, wounds, and skin problems.
+The flowers, leaves, and roots of the jasmine plant are widely used in Ayurvedic healing for treating ophthalmic problems, headache, ulcer, fever, leprosy, vomiting, galactorrhoea, wounds, and skin problems.
 The leaves and flowers are used in Ayurveda for treating and preventing breast cancer and controlling uterine bleeding.

 Botanical Name: Jasminum sambac

 Hindi and Marathi: Mogra

 Health benefits and Medicinal uses of Jasmine (Jasminum sambac)